-I wade in to the margins, just enough to lose my legs.
+I wade into the margins, just enough to lose my my lower legs.
 The earth is dry, in it scattered the plough smashed shards of flint.
 One eyes me back, a bend away; the familiar glowing bulge of a blow, it’s a hand struck flake, the edge picked at, chipped away like a saw blade.
 I turn it in my hand in the sunlight, it hums silent and dark, a black song of the past against the blue and green.

-I studied this field on an aerial photo, the suspicious crop marks.
-I thought maybe barrows or ring ditches.
-But I’ve checked the records, there is nothing noted.
-The marks are filled and ploughed in marlpits, the lines are shadows of old hedgerows lost to the machines sometime after 1946 when the planes crisscrossed the country, recorded everything in stark black and white.
+I studied this field in an aerial photograph, there were suspicious crop marks.
+I thought possibly ploughed-out barrows or ring ditches.
+I’ve checked the records, there is nothing noted.
+The marks are filled and ploughed in marlpits, the lines are shadows of old hedgerows lost to the machines sometime after 1946 when aeroplanes crisscrossed the country, recorded everything in stark black and white.
 The tithe maps echo the same story.
-There is surprisingly little here, a gap in the county in a place that seems even more deserted now.
+There is surprisingly little here, and yet so much, a gap in the county in a place that seems even more deserted now.
 An old rectory, the church, a farm or two commanding a faint rise in the low swells and faint troughs of the Norfolk countryside.

-There’s something enticing about the inner coolness of these spaces.
-The thick walls in this case built of flint at a point in the heading west where rust-coloured carstone inclusions start to appear, picked from the ground as the deep landscapes change.
-This thickness of this old matter suspends the growing heat as we progress through our new flexible and unpredictable summers.
+There’s something enticing about the inner coolness of these spaces – the thick walls. in this case built of flint at a point where heading west the rust-coloured carstone inclusions start to appear, picked from the ground as the deep landscapes change.
+The thickness of this old matter suspends the growing heat as we progress through our new flexible and scarily unpredictable summers.

 One wall is free of paint.
 A hint at something believed to hark to one of the great desertions of the human landscape.
-The wall was prepped, ready to take the unfurling waves of paint.
-Then in 1348 and 49 the great plague came.
+The wall was prepped, ready to take the unfurling waves of colour.
+Then in 1348 and 1349 the great plague came.
 It was neither the first or the last wave, but certainly a great tsunami that emptied these fields and churches.
 It removed farm labourers, painters, builders, artisans and their families.
-Lords and priests, rich and poor all equal under the scythe of disease.
-The painting remaining incomplete, then eventually as our patterns of belief shift – painted out; a distraction to modern eyes in the sixteenth century; the focus changed from what the world around said to what the church wanted you to hear.
+Lords and priests, rich and poor all equal under the scythe of the death the disease brought in the folds of its cloak across the land.
+The painting remained incomplete, then eventually as our patterns of belief shift – painted out; a distraction to modern eyes in the sixteenth century; the focus changed from what the world around said to what the church wanted you to hear.
 Patterns like these obliterated by steadfast grim-faced shifts in the patterns of law and thought, then forgotten for centuries beneath layers of lime-wash.